mjanikas/devsummit-14-python/README.md

 Special Instructions
 --------------------

-    Edit the "publish_service.py" file and add your Username/Password Information.
+Edit the 'publish_service.py' file and add your Username/Password Information.
 Search for USERNAMEHERE and PASSWORDHERE to locate where the information is necessary.

-    You must also change your "working_dir" variable within the "drought_analysis" function.
+You must also change your 'working_dir' variable within the 'drought_analysis' function.

 The python script does not contain the automation portion of the workflow to avoid unnecessary/unwanted calls to ArcGIS Online.
 You may use the core **os**, **sys** and **subprocess** modules to create cron jobs or you can choose the quick and easy method: the **python-crontab** module.
 Just *easy_install* or *pip* it and then follow the simple instructions at: http://www.adminschoice.com/crontab-quick-reference/ .